linode/docs/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/index.md

 This configures the reverse proxy to also act as a *TLS Termination Proxy*.
 Any HTTPS configuration is only found in the `proxy` container.
 By doing so, it is not necessary to perform any tasks inside the web server containers relating to certificates and Let's Encrypt.
 {{< /note >}}

 1. Run `certbot` as root with the `--nginx` parameter in order to perform the auto-configuration of Let's Encrypt for the first website.
-You will be asked to supply a valid email address for urgent renewal and security notices.
-You will then be asked to accept the Terms of Service and whether you would like to be contacted by the Electronic Frontier Foundation in the future.
-Next, you will provide the website for which you are activating HTTPS.
+You are asked to supply a valid email address for urgent renewal and security notices.
+You are then asked to accept the Terms of Service and whether you would like to be contacted by the Electronic Frontier Foundation in the future.
+Next, provide the website for which you are activating HTTPS.
 Finally, you can choose to set up a facility that automatically redirects HTTP connections to HTTPS connections.

         sudo certbot --nginx